walquis/http-class/README.md

 [Compare the response first-line with the HTTP spec.]

 Let's begin to turn our server into a "real HTTP server" (We will leave the client alone for now).
+TO-DO...
 * Fix the "recv(10000)" hack.
-* Add proper handling of an HTTP GET request to our server.rb.
+* Add proper handling of an HTTP GET request.

 Fixing recv(10000)...